Juichilee/MR-Inspection-Tool-Hololens/README.md

 You will ***need*** the following software:

--Unity Hub (manage your install from here)
+- Unity Hub (manage your install from here)

--Unity 2020.3.20f1 LTS, configured with the Universal Windows Platform development package.
+- Unity 2020.3.20f1 LTS, configured with the Universal Windows Platform development package.

--Windows 10 OR Windows 11
+- Windows 10 OR Windows 11

--The Microsoft Mixed Reality Tool Kit (MRTK) is used heavily in this project, but its installation should be managed entirely by Unity.
+- The Microsoft Mixed Reality Tool Kit (MRTK) is used heavily in this project, but its installation should be managed entirely by Unity.

 You will ***need*** the following hardware:

--A high-end desktop running the aforementioned Windows 10 OR Windows 11, with a capable GPU to run the machine learning server's container.
+- A high-end desktop running the aforementioned Windows 10 OR Windows 11, with a capable GPU to run the machine learning server's container.

--The project was benchmarked using an RTX 3090.
+- (The project was benchmarked using an RTX 3090.)

--An Intel RealSense D455 Depth Camera.
+- An Intel RealSense D455 Depth Camera.

 We *recommend* the following software for debugging and modification:

--Docker Desktop
+- Docker Desktop

--Any text editor, preferably Visual Studio (this is typically bundled with the Unity UWP development package).
+- Any text editor, preferably Visual Studio (this is typically bundled with the Unity UWP development package).

--The full Intel RealSense SDK 2.0 and its Unity Wrapper.
+- The full Intel RealSense SDK 2.0 and its Unity Wrapper.

 To open the project, clone the repo: